MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-kiosk-app-for-assigned-access.md

-## <span id="Under_the_hood"></span><span id="under_the_hood"></span><span id="UNDER_THE_HOOD"></span>Under the hood
+## The windows.aboveLockScreen extension

-Assigned access in Windows 10 leverages the new lock framework.
-When an assigned access user logs in, a background task locks the desktop and a lock screen app launches, which then runs the kiosk app above lock.
-The kiosk app is actually running as an above lock screen app.
+Assigned access in Windows 10 leverages a lock framework.
+When an assigned access user logs in, a background task locks the desktop and launches a lock screen app, which runs the kiosk app above the lock.
+The app's behavior may differ, depending on whether it uses the windows.aboveLockScreen extension.

+Using **windows.aboveLockScreen** enables your kiosk app to access the [LockApplicationHost](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.LockScreen.LockApplicationHost) runtime class, which enables the app to know when it is running above the lock.

 When the lock framework launches the kiosk app above the lock and the app has the **windows.aboveLockScreen** extension, the lock framework automatically creates a new secondary view for the kiosk app and all content of the main view is rendered in the new secondary view.

 If the app does not have the **windows.aboveLockScreen** extension, no secondary view is created and the app launches as if it’s running normally.
+Please note that in this case, the app will not have access to an instance of LockApplicationHost, and therefore will not be able to determine if it's running in a regular context, or for a kiosk experience.

+Regardless of whether your app uses the extension, be sure to secure its data.
+See the [guidelines for assigned access apps](https://docs.microsoft.com/windows/configuration/guidelines-for-assigned-access-app#secure-your-information) for more information.

 Starting in Windows 10, version 1607, there is no longer a restriction on the Universal Windows Platform (UWP) extension, so most apps can be shown in **Settings** when user configures assigned access.
 However, there still are benefits of using the extension, detailed below .